alexis-moins/pm/README.md

 Commands:
-  help       Show help about a command space      Space related commands update     Update to the latest version env        Show environment information template   Template related commands cd         Navigate to your pm home in a new shell
+  help       Show help about a command space      Space related commands template   Template related commands cd         Navigate to your pm home in a new shell